 Scale & stretching¶

-It is also possible to scale the 2D content and make the Viewport resolution different than the one specified in size, by calling:
+It is also possible to scale the 2D content and make the Viewport resolution different from the one specified in size, by calling:

-viewport.set_size_override(w, h) # Custom size for 2D viewport.set_size_override_stretch(true) # Enable stretch for custom size
+viewport.set_size_override(true, Vector2(width, height)) # Custom size for 2D viewport.set_size_override_stretch(true) # Enable stretch for custom size.

 As a helper for situations where you want to create Viewports that display single objects and don’t want to create a World, Viewport has the option to use its own World.
 This is useful when you want to instance 3D characters or objects in a 2D World.